 Cons

 Truckers need the safest, most efficient, and fastest routes.
-SmartTruckRoute is an app designed for truck drivers.
+Unlike a broader-use app like Google Maps, SmartTruckRoute is an app designed specifically for truck drivers.

 You can use speech or text to set up destinations inside the app.
 This makes it easy to change waypoints while you’re busy driving.

-Since this route planner with multiple stops online free app is truck-specific it offers a lot of information for you.
-From low bridge locations to weigh station locations, you can find the info in the app.
-You can also customize the trucking route app to your rig.
+Since this route planner with multiple stops online for free is designed for truck-specific routes, it offers a lot of information for you.
+From low bridge locations to weigh station locations, you can find the information in the app.
+You can also customize the trucking route app for your rig.
 Whether you drive an 18-wheeler or van, this app can give you the information you need to make your delivery routes on time.

 Pros